hipe/tmx/beauty_salon/doc/issues/034-ascii-graphic-examples/042-this-fun-problem.md

     | my cli |----+
     +--------+

-    fig 2 - this shows the desired inheritence relationships but is impossible. it is impossible because in single inheritence model, you can't have a node with more than one arrow emanating off of it.
+    fig 2 - this shows the desired inheritance relationships but is impossible. it is impossible because in single inheritance model, you can't have a node with more than one arrow emanating off of it.

 it is reasonable to add extensibility to your cli class by e.g adding